Tapjoy/chore/README.md

     jobs: bundle exec chore -c config/chore.config

-Don't forget to start memcached if you're using SQS:

-    memcached &

 If your queues do not exist, you must create them before you run the application:

 ```ruby